Kodi can be run on many hardware platforms from an android TV box to a Smartphone.

 This is often the best place to start and later move onto other dedicated hardware.

 Running Kodi from a desktop is easy to do with the only real downside being that a large computer needs to sit next to your TV.

-This is a good option though, especially if just starting out with Kodi.
+This is a good option though, especially if just starting with Kodi.

-While many people love Kodi there are some who don’t understand how it works.
+While many people love Kodi some don’t understand how it works.
 For this reason, starting out with something that is laying around is always a good idea.

 A Guide to Kodi and Streaming Videos